inbo/git-course/src/workflow_rstudio.md

 ![](./static/images/workflow_rstudio_github_5.png)

-## STEP 6: Update the master branch on my PC
+## STEP 6: Update the main branch on my PC

-Make sure you are working on the master branch:
+Make sure you are working on the main branch:
 ![](./static/images/workflow_rstudio_1.png)

 Remove the local branch, since obsolete.
 In the Git shell, type: